Highland Recreation Center adds Sunday hours

-Beginning this weekend, Hickory's Highland Recreation Center will be open on Sundays from 1-6 p.m. during the winter season.
+HICKORY — Beginning Dec.
+4, Highland Recreation Center will be open on Sundays from 1-6 p.m. during the winter season.

 “We are excited to offer new seasonal hours at Highland Recreation Center,” said Parks, Recreation & Sports Tourism Director Mark Seaman.
 “This will give Hickory residents and visitors additional access to the fitness center and gymnasium over the weekend, when it may be more convenient.”

-Highland Recreation Center, at 1451 8th St. Drive, NE, in Hickory, offers a gymnasium for walking and free play pickleball and basketball, group exercise classes and a fitness center for members.
+Highland Recreation Center, located at 1451 8th Street Drive NE in Hickory, offers a gymnasium for walking and free play pickleball and basketball, group exercise classes, and a fitness center for members.

 For more information about Highland Recreation Center, call 828-328-3997.